andres20980/kasten-docs/docs/install.md

-Once the above changes are made, Veeam Kasten will be able to automatically extract data and, using its data engine, efficiently deduplicate data and transfer it into an object store or NFS file store.
+Once the above changes are made, Veeam Kasten will be able to automatically extract data and, using its data engine, efficiently deduplicate data and transfer it into an object store or NFS/SMB file store.

 If you have multiple volumes used by your pod, you simply need to mount them all within this sidecar container.
 There is no naming requirement